pkaig/Rotorflight-Docs/docs/Tutorial - Setup/RPM Filters.md

 RPM filtered gyro signals enable you to tune the helicopter better, for example by being able to use higher gains.

 The RPM filters require real time motor speed information to be available to the flight controller.
-This can be obtained with a [frequency sensor](todo) or by using [bidirectional DSHOT](todo).
+This can be obtained with a [Frequency Sensor](Rpm%20Measurement#frequency-sensor) or by using [Bidirectional DSHOT](Rpm%20Measurement#bidirectional-dshot).

 Once the FC knows the motor speed, it can calculate the main and tail rotor speeds.
 For this it needs to know the *Main Rotor Gear Ratio* and the *Tail Rotor Gear Ratio*, which you can specify in the *Motors* tab.